Gromina/hy-mini-ugfx-board/readme.txt

 ** The Demo **

-The demo flashes the board LED using a thread, by pressing the button located on the board the test procedure is activated with output on the serial port SD2 (USART2).
+The demo itself is just the Button demo from uGfx library Most interesting part is the board description

 ** Build Procedure **